plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 I want the interface adapters (controllers, presenters) rather dumb.
 So as soon as some logic is involved in combining interactors I prefer having another interactor realizing the combination.

-For the use case discussed here I tend to make again a pragmatic decision: I will make the ```BacklogInteractor``` the "conbining interactor" which calls the other interactors.
+For the use case discussed here I tend to make again a pragmatic decision: I will make the ```BacklogInteractor``` the "combining interactor" which calls the other interactors.

 <img src="{{ site.url }}/assets/clean-architecture/Interactors.Collaboration.png" class="dynimg"/>